srsanchezsol/Solda/README.md

 The Devourer of Liquidity

-A retro-inspired action adventure built during the Solana Mobile Hackathon.
+A retro-inspired action adventure built during the MONONILITH radiants DAO Solana Mobile Hackathon.

 Inspired by classic 16-bit games like The Legend of Zelda, SOLDA introduces a blockchain-themed world where corrupted liquidity threatens the balance of multiple chains.